-In RMII mode, the 2-bit data nibbles are sent to the RMII block.
+The 2-bit data nibbles are sent to the RMII block.
 These data nibbles are clocked to the controller at a rate of 50 MHz.
-The controller samples the data on the rising edge of XTAL1/CLKIN (REF\CLK).
-To ensure that the setup and hold requirements are met, the nibbles are clocked out of the transceiver on the falling edge of XTAL1/CLKIN (REF\CLK).
+The controller samples the data on the rising edge of XTAL1/CLKIN (REF CLK).

 3.1.3 10BASE-T Transmit